CatMKennedy/API-explore/README.md

-Example REST API using Python Flask, SQLite and SQLAlchemy.
+## Example REST API using Python Flask, SQLite and SQLAlchemy

 The data model is for demonstration only and contains a list of countries, with country name, capital, area and population.
 (Data is approximately based on the tutorial at: https://realpython.com/api-integration-in-python/#flask).
 In the repo, the database is already initialised and contains 10 example countries.

-USER GUIDE
+## USER GUIDE

 After creating a virtual environment, and installing the packages in "requirements.txt", it should be easy to try out the API manually on localhost.
 First, start the application on the Flask development server:

 (venv) flask run

-To retrieve data, point the browser to: http://127.0.0.1:5000/ This may initially produce "Hello world" (as part of a test).
+To retrieve data using GET, point the browser to: http://127.0.0.1:5000/ This may initially produce "Hello world" (as part of a test).
 Here are some example queries:

 http://127.0.0.1:5000/countries/all